Thursday, March 20, 2025

 “We are all shocked and saddened by the devastating and untimely loss of Kimbo Slice, a beloved member of the Bellator family,” Bellator president Scott Coker said.
 “One of the most popular MMA fighters ever, Kimbo was a charismatic, larger-than-life personality that transcended the sport.

-His last fight was against DADA 5000 (Dhafir Harris) in February, when he nearly beat his long-time hated rival into his death.
+His last fight was against DADA 5000 (Dhafir Harris) in February when he nearly beat his long-time hated rival to his death.
 After their fight, DADA 5000 was in the hospital for nearly a week, before recovering.

 That fight was ruled a knockout for Slice, as the two competitors ran out of gas early.
 However, after Slice was found to have tested positive for the banned substance Nandrolone, the fight was officially deemed a no-contest.